scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Overview of Certificates, Keys, and Roles

 The base TRC constitutes the root of trust within an ISD.
 The next figure provides a first impression of the trust chain within an ISD, based on its TRC.
-For detailed descriptions, please refer to the chapters **reference: cert-specs** and **reference: trc-specification**.
+For detailed descriptions, please refer to the chapters [Certificate Specification](#cert-specs) and [Specification of the Trust Root Configuration](#trc-specification).

-**Figure 2** - *Chain of trust within an ISD*
+>>>>>> **Figure 2** - *Chain of trust within an ISD*

 All certificates used in SCION's control-plane PKI are in X.509 v3 format {{RFC5280}}.
 Additionally, the TRC contains self-signed certificates instead of plain public keys.
 Self-signed certificates have the following advantages over plain public keys: (1) They make the binding between name and public key explicit; and (2) the binding is signed to prove possession of the corresponding private key.